apache/cordova-docs/docs/en/edge/guide/whitelist/index.md

 ### Details

-The domain whitelisting rules are found in `config.xml` located in your application root directory.
-They are declared with the element `<access origin="..." />`.
+The application root directory's `config.xml` file specifies domain whitelisting rules, using the `<access origin="..." />` element.
 For a complete reference, see the [Tizen Accessing External Network Resources documentation][10].

 ### Syntax